svidic02/wot-project/README.md

 ### Users Management
 #### Implemented:
-- Admins can see all users ✅
+- Admins can see all users
-- Admins can delete users ✅
+- Admins can delete users
-- Admins can edit users ✅
+- Admins can edit users

 #### To-Do:
-- Admins can add users ❌
+- Admins can add users

 ### Foods Management
 #### Implemented:
-- Admins can see all meals ✅
+- Admins can see all meals
-- Admins can add foods ✅
+- Admins can add foods
-- Admins can remove foods ✅
+- Admins can remove foods
-- Admins can edit foods ✅
+- Admins can edit foods

 ### Orders Management
 #### Implemented:
-- Admins can see all orders ✅
+- Admins can see all orders

 ### Tags Management
 #### Implemented:
-- Admins can see all tags ✅
+- Admins can see all tags

 #### To-Do:
-- Admins can add tags ❌
+- Admins can add tags
-- Admins can remove tags ❌
+- Admins can remove tags
-- Admins can edit tags ❌
+- Admins can edit tags

 ## User Features

 ### To-Do:
-- Users can see all the orders they made ❌
+- Users can see all the orders they made
-- Users can rate foods ❌
+- Users can rate foods
-- Users can track their orders ❌
+- Users can track their orders
+- Users can star foods
+- Users Orders history

 ## Global Features

 ### Implemented:
-- Dark mode ✅
+- Dark mode
-- Handle exceptions (empty cart, not logged in, etc.) ✅
+- Handle exceptions (empty cart, not logged in, etc.)

 ### To-Do:
-- Upload profile pictures ❌
+- Upload profile pictures
-- More detailed description for foods when viewing the FoodPage ❌
+- More detailed description for foods when viewing the FoodPage
-- Redesign all foods (images, descriptions, ratings, tags) ❌
+- Redesign all foods (images, descriptions, ratings, tags)
-- Redesign UI ❌
+- Redesign UI

 ## Installation